 If you work with Price Agreements and want them to apply to your Final Invoice AND Actuals view as well, so you get the good reporting across all states, a new setting triggers to automatically forward Price Agreements and also sync with the "Actuals" view.

 In the Budget window, you could already use the "Forward To Final / Invoice View" option on a list of Price Agreements, and have it automatically put actuals into that Price Agreement when you attach them to Budget Details.

-Now that also works for the "Actuals" view as well.
+Now, that also works for the "Actuals" view.
 So:

 - There's a new "Forward To Actuals View" option in the menu.